1. What is OpenLandContracts.org?

 5. Using targeted search functions

-You can use targeted search terms in the Home and Search pages of the site as follows:
+You can also use targeted search terms on the Home and Search pages as follows:

 - + signifies “AND”: Two or more terms or phrases must be in the description.
 For instance: consult+indigenous will return search results for documents that contain both consult and indigenous.